Internal Funding Opportunities

 - Provide resources for planning and executing a major grant submission

 ELIGIBILITY: The current program guidelines reflect the eligibility criteria for individuals with "Instructor" titles.
 As of the 2018-19 competition, faculty in the College of Medicine are no longer eligible to apply in the Principal Investigator role.

 DEADLINES: Submission deadlines are October 1 and March 1, annually.

-ELIGIBILITY: Faculty in the departments of English, Communication, Dramatic Arts, Modern and Classical Languages and Literature, History, Philosophy, Music and Visual Arts in the rank of assistant, associate, and full professor, (without regard to tenure status) are eligible with the exception of persons known to be in their last year of employment.
+ELIGIBILITY: Faculty in the departments of English, Communication, Modern and Classical Languages and Literature, History, Philosophy, Music, Theatre & Dance, and Visual Arts in the rank of assistant, associate, and full professor, (without regard to tenure status) are eligible with the exception of persons known to be in their last year of employment.
 NEW FOR FY2018: Applicants are REQUIRED to attend a workshop on developing an application for the Seed Grant Program.
 See our Research Education Events page for more information and to register.

 PROGRAM GUIDELINES: Download the SGSAH Application Guidelines for detailed information about the process and application and submission requirements.